nyghtowl/Neural_Nets_GPUs/README.md

 	- enusre all numpy files can be found under */usr/lib/python2.7/dist-packages/numpy/core/include/numpy/*
 	- setup python path to point to PYTHONPATH=/path/to/caffe/python

+Check that cuda is working.

+	kextstat | grep -i cuda

+If not then restart

+	sudo kextload /System/Library/Extensions/CUDA.kext

 [General Reference](http://tutorial.caffe.berkeleyvision.org/)